Channels of the Hawaiian Islands: ʻAlenuihāhā Channel

-Minor Channels and Alternate Names
+Minor channels and alternate names

 Lahaina Roads

 The middle of the ʻAuʻau channel off Lahaina is known as the Lahaina Roads.
 Once filled with whalers when Lahaina was a capital for that industry, Lahaina Roads were later adopted as an alternate anchorage for the main U.S. Pacific Fleet based at Pearl Harbor.
 However, Lahaina was not used, and the bulk of the fleet remained moored in Pearl Harbor.
 The Roads are still a common moorage for oceangoing cruise ships and naval vessels of many flags, including the U.S., whose passengers and crews add to the tourists visiting the island.

 Kumukahi Channel

 The Kumukahi Channel separates the islands of Niʻihau and Lehua.
-Kumukahi means "first beginning."
+Kumukahi means "first beginning".

 Hoʻomoʻa Channel

-The Hoʻomoʻa Channel separates the islands of Lehua and Nihoa.
-Hoʻomoʻa means "to cook."
+The Hoʻomoʻa Channel separates the islands of Lehua and Nīhoa.
+Hoʻomoʻa means "to cook".

 Hawaiʻiloa Channel

-The Hawaiʻiloa Channel to the northwest of the islands of Nihoa.
+The Hawaiʻiloa Channel to the northwest of the islands of Nīhoa.
 Named after Hawaiʻiloa, hero of an ancient Hawaiian legend about the settling of the Hawaiian Islands.